The Mediator's approach to family-related issues

 Julia’s relatives will respond to the formality of a formal mediation meeting by taking a more serious and thoughtful approach than they have done to date.
 The Mediator will certainly help them to understand the financial loss to you that Julia has been causing.

-The Mediator will assist you to make your case clear and simple.
+The Mediator will assist each side to make their respective case clear and simple.
 He will put it to Julia’s relatives in a way that makes it difficult for them to avoid a sensible response.
 It is likely that they will see the problems and some settlement will be achieved.

 It is important in the circumstances to conclude the mediation process with a signed agreement committing them to very specific action.
 You have already discovered that nothing will happen otherwise.